wpeverest/everest-forms/readme.txt

 **AI form builder for WordPress.
 Build contact forms, payment forms, quiz, survey & conversational forms with built-in AI or drag & drop builder.**

-Everest Forms combines a drag-and-drop form builder, AI-powered form creator, payment processor, quiz maker, and survey tool with 40+ form fields and unlimited submissions.
+Everest Forms combines a drag-and-drop form builder, AI-powered form creator, payment processing, quiz builder, and survey tool, along with 40+ form fields and unlimited submissions, all in a single plugin.

 Over 100,000+ WordPress websites trust it for everything from simple contact forms to complex applications.